Samukat/Uninotes/comp2521/Hashing.md

 # Hashing
 Hashing is the process of transforming any given key or a string of characters into another value.
 Key Space: The max amount of key-value pairs
+>Often the size of the key space is a prime as makes for better hash function

 ### Issues:
 - Collisions